 The snowshoe events are designed for everyone.
 If you can walk 5-miles you will finish.
 There will be great competition for the endorphin junkies and great scenery and camaraderie for those looking for a little outdoor adventure.
 The two events make up the largest snowshoe race in the Northwest.
-In 2014 more than 200 are expected to participate.

 White River 8K: